PBearson/Get-Started-With-ESP32-OTA/README.md

 ## Run the simple_ota_example Project

 Leave the server running and return to the original terminal.
 We are going to run the first OTA project now.
 Navigate to the "simple_ota_example" directory.
-Make a new directory called "server_certs" by running ```mkdir server_certs```.
+Make a new directory called "server_certs" under by running ```mkdir server_certs``` if you do not have one .
 Now copy the server certificate to this new directory by running ```cp ../server/ca_cert.pem server_certs/```.
 This is necessary to authenticate the server during the TLS handshake.

 Open the config menu by running ```idf.py menuconfig```.
 Navigate to **Example Configuration** and change **firmware upgrade url endpoint** to "https://_\<your IP\>_:8070/hello-world-unversioned.bin".
 Navigate to **Example Connection Configuration** and update the WiFi credentials with your SSID and password.
 Finally, navigate to **Partition Table -> Partition Table** and change it "Factory app, two OTA definitions".
 Now exit the configuration and save your changes.